Richard Cordray

-Richard Adams Cordray (born May 3, 1959) is an American lawyer and politician who served from 2021 to 2024 as COO of Federal Student Aid in the United States Department of Education.
-From 2012 to 2017, he served as the first director of the Consumer Financial Protection Bureau (CFPB).
-Before that, Cordray variously served as Ohio's attorney general, solicitor general, and treasurer.
-He was the Democratic nominee for governor of Ohio in 2018.
-In April 2024, the Biden administration announced Cordray's departure after a chaotic rollout of changes to the FAFSA student aid application form.
+Richard Adams Cordray (born May 3, 1959) is an American lawyer and politician who served from 2021 to 2024 as chief operating officer of Federal Student Aid in the U.S. Department of Education.
+A member of the Democratic Party, he served from 2012 to 2017 as the first director of the Consumer Financial Protection Bureau (CFPB) and previously as Ohio attorney general, solicitor general, and state treasurer.
+Cordray was the Democratic nominee in the 2018 Ohio gubernatorial election.

-Cordray was raised near Columbus, Ohio and attended Michigan State University.
-He was subsequently a Marshall Scholar at Brasenose College, Oxford and then attended the University of Chicago Law School, where he was editor-in-chief of the Law Review.
-In 1987 he became a five-time Jeopardy! champion.
+Cordray was raised near Columbus, Ohio, and graduated from Michigan State University before studying at Brasenose College, Oxford, as a Marshall Scholar.
+He later earned a J.D. degree from the University of Chicago Law School, where he served as editor-in-chief of the University of Chicago Law Review.
+Cordray was a five-time Jeopardy! champion in 1987.